Anisotropic Kondo line defect and ODE/IM correspondence: Anisotropic Kondo defect

 \subsection{Ultraviolet analysis of the anisotropic Kondo defects}

 We are now ready to give a precise definition of the anisotropic Kondo defects.
+In particular, the definition makes sense even for finite deformation parameter $\delta$.
 We will consider the case of spin $\frac12$, or equivalently $n=2$.
 Consideration of higher spin will be left to future work, as we will explain in section \ref{sec:generalization}.

 Consider $k$ copies of the chiral algebra $\widehat{su(2)}_1$ discussed in section \ref{sec:reviewtwistfields}

 which contains the chiral algebra $\widehat{su(2)}_k$ generated by the total currents

 such that